Joyce Fairbairn

-Joyce Fairbairn (November 6, 1939 – March 29, 2022) was a Canadian senator and was the first woman to serve as the leader of the Government in the Senate.
+Joyce Fairbairn (November 6, 1939 – March 29, 2022) was a politician and journalist.
+She was a member of the Senate of Canada, and was the first woman to serve as the leader of the Government in the Senate.

 Early life and education

 Born in Lethbridge, Alberta on November 6, 1939, Fairbairn was the daughter of Mary Elizabeth (née Young) and Lynden Eldon Fairbairn, a judge of the District Court of Alberta, lawyer, and Liberal candidate for the 1935 and 1940 federal elections in Lethbridge.
 She was a teenage journalist when she was a student at Lethbridge Collegiate Institute, and wrote a column entitled "Teen Chatter" in the Lethbridge Herald.
 She attended the University of Alberta where she earned a bachelor's degree in English and Carleton University where she earned a degree in journalism.
 She married Michael Charles Frederick Gillan in 1967; he died in 2002.